git-ogawa/usbcamGUI/README.md

 # Change log
 - version 1.1.0
-    - modefied the scripts for linux
     - can change font size with combox
     - can change the number of sliders interactively

 - version 1.0.0